Maplesville, Alabama

 Maplesville is a town in Chilton County, Alabama, United States.
 At the 2020 census, the population was 637.
 It is located approximately halfway between Tuscaloosa and Montgomery on U.S. Route 82.

-The mayor of Maplesville is W. C. Hayes, Jr.

 History

+Old Maplesville

+The town of Maplesville first began to grow in a location 3 mi east of its present location, near Mulberry Creek.

+Located roughly 62 miles south-east of Tuscaloosa, it was in what was Bibb County at the time, as Baker/Chilton had not yet been created.